Miami Domestic Violence Lawyer

 - Second offenses can lead to 15-day jail terms

-- Third and further offenses can lead to 20-day county jail term or state prison term
+- Third and further offenses can lead to a 20-day county jail term or state prison term

 Domestic violence lawyers in Miami Florida